biocorecrg/nextflow-course-2025-spring/README.md

 ## Dates, time, location

-* Dates: From 6th to 9th of February 2024.
+* Dates: From 22nd to 25th of April 2025.

-* Location: ALBA
+* Location: CRG training room